What to Expect When You’re Expecting Returns

 The takeaways from this illustration are many:

-- With domestic large cap stocks (S&P 500: +259%) outperforming foreign developed stocks (World ex US: +124%) in the most recent cycle (2009 – 2017), many investors have questioned whether it really makes sense to diversify globally.
-But in looking at the previous expansionary period (2003 – 2007), we observe the opposite relationship playing out with foreign developed stocks (+178%) outperforming domestic large cap stocks (+83%).
+- With domestic large cap stocks (S&P 500 Index: +529%) outperforming foreign developed stocks (MSCI World ex US: +200%) in the previous cycle (2009 – 2020), many investors have questioned whether it really makes sense to diversify globally.
+But in looking at the expansionary period following the tech crash (2003 – 2007), we observe the opposite relationship playing out with foreign developed stocks (+215%) outperforming domestic large cap stocks (+120%).
 With each market cycle producing different winners and losers on a relative basis, investors who remain globally diversified over the long-term can achieve more consistent performance than any single market segment in isolation.

 Investing successfully over a lifetime does not require a stratospheric IQ, unusual business insights, or inside information.
 What’s needed is a sound intellectual framework for making decisions and the ability to keep emotions from corroding that framework.